DataBiosphere/job-manager/README.md

-# Job Monitor Service
+# Job Monitor

-Job Monitor API for interacting with asynchronous batch jobs and workflows.
+Job Monitor API and UI for interacting with asynchronous batch jobs and workflows.